marcocesarato/dotenv-mono/README.md

 #### What is this?

+To prevent code duplication and enhance re-usability, a centralized configuration including all of your environment variables might be handy.
+Rather of generating a `.env` file for each package, we may utilize a single `.env` file at the project's root.

-This is a package that permit to load a dotenv even from a children applications or packages of a monorepo.
+This is a package that allows monorepo applications and packages to share and load a centralized dotenv.
 It's based over [dotenv](https://github.com/motdotla/dotenv) package.

-It contains also some additionals features like manipulations and save of the changes on the dotenv file.
+It also includes some extra features such as manipulation and saving of changes to the dotenv file.

 The plugin [dotenv-expand](https://www.npmjs.com/package/dotenv-expand) is enabled by default.